-Unrestricted - This component of net assets consists of net assets that do not meet the definition of restricted or invested in capital assets, net of related debt.
+Unrestricted - This component of net position consists of assets that do not meet the definition of restricted or invested in capital assets, net of related debt.
 When both restricted and unrestricted assets are available for use, it is the Foundation's policy to utilize restricted assets first, then unrestricted assets as needed.

-The government-wide statement of activities reports both the gross and net cost of the Foundation's functions.
+The government-wide statements of activities report both the gross and net cost of the Foundation's functions.
 The functions are also supported by general revenues which include donations to the general fund and county reimbursements.
-The statement of activities reduces gross expenses by related function revenues, operating and capital grants.
+The statements of activities reduce gross expenses by related function revenues, operating and capital grants.
 Program revenues must be directly associated with the function.
 The net costs by function are normally covered by general revenue.
 The Foundation allocates indirect cost between functions.